The Road to Peace in Afghanistan Passes Through China

 When Abdul Ghani Baradar, head of the Taliban’s political office in Qatar, touched down in Beijing in June, he and 12 of his colleagues were greeted by Chinese officials and treated like state guests.
 China is rounding up millions of its own Uighur Muslims and locking them up in internment camps.
 For the Taliban, though, Beijing rolled out the red carpet.

 China only announced the visit by the Taliban after the team headed by Baradar had left the country, and still hasn’t revealed who represented Beijing in those talks.
 But days later, the U.S. Special Representative for Afghanistan Reconciliation Zalmay Khalilzad announced that his latest negotiations with the Taliban had been his most successful yet.
 Khalilzad then flew to China for a meeting later that month.

-For the moment, talks with the Taliban are off after President Donald Trump stopped negotiations on Saturday following attacks by the group last week.
-But the sequence of events in June is part of increasing evidence pointing to China’s growing role as the country that is best placed to play guarantor of any future stability in Afghanistan.
-In April, Beijing joined Washington and Moscow in calling for the Taliban to return to talks after a communications breakdown.
+The sequence of events in June is part of increasing evidence pointing to China’s growing role as the country that is best placed to play guarantor of any future stability in Afghanistan.
+Last April, Beijing joined Washington and Moscow in calling for the Taliban to return to talks after a communications breakdown.
 Then in July, China persuaded Pakistan — a longtime backer of the Taliban — to support that call.